 Ruling Party - Conservative

-David Henderson - Leader and Street Scene, Parks and Open Spaces Portfolio Holder
+David Henderson - Leader of the council and Street Scene, Parks and Open Spaces Portfolio Holder

-Alan Vincent - Deputy Leader and Resources Portfolio Holder
+Alan Vincent - Deputy Leader of the council and Resources Portfolio Holder

 Lynne Bowen - Leisure and Culture Portfolio Holder